httpJunkie/react-from-scratch/readme.md

 With this class, we can now create a nested SCSS selector to encapsulate the light vs dark theme through namespacing.

-Add the following code to the end of the `App.scss` with:
+In `App.scss`: add the following code:

 ```scss
 /* Light Theme */